 Device architecture of thin-film X-ray detectors

-Nowadays thin-film X-ray detectors constitute the domain that is still quite poorly studied.
+Nowadays, thin-film X-ray detectors constitute the domain that is still quite poorly studied.
 Different semiconducting materials are being examined to integrate in the X-ray detectors before their further pixelization into large-scale X-ray sensors.
 For the implementation of these materials as the active layer (also called as absorbing layer or active channel) of the detector, different architectures can be employed.
 Such architectures can be classified as photoconductors, photodiodes and phototransistors.
 Each architecture has its own different variations depending on the layer and electrode structure.
 In particular, the geometry of the photodetectors can be either vertical or co-planar (Laura Basiricò A. C., 2021).
 In the vertical geometry the absorbing layer is sandwiched between two electrodes, whereas in the co-planar geometry the absorbing layer is directly exposed to the incident radiation.
 While the vertical geometry is convenient to use in a pixelated matrix, the latter one is easier to fabricate and does not depend on the thickness of the active channel.